The Meaning of Santosha: How to Find Contentment Now

-It takes some time and some introspection (muscles that are hard to flex when instant gratification is the norm) to realise that what everyone is after isn’t actually flashy cars or McMansions, it’s a way to signal that we’re ok with ourselves, also known as contentment.
+It takes some time and some introspection (muscles that are hard to flex when instant gratification is the norm) to realise that what everyone is after isn’t actually flashy cars or McMansions, it’s a way to signal that we’re ok with ourselves.
 If we can see through the miasma of stuff and status, then we can get to the santosha mindset more directly and skip the narrative where it’s dependent on getting the dream job, dream house, and dream partner.

 Nothing external is going to deliver happiness on a silver platter because contentment is an inside job.
 The #goal is not to achieve the trappings of someone else’s symbols of wealth, achievement, or even health.
 Instead, it’s to find joy in your present circumstances, whatever they are.

 But wait, you might be thinking, what about staying hungry, what about getting to the top, what about the eye of the tiger?
 Won’t contentment lead to complacency?
 This is a misunderstanding of what contentment means.
 It’s not the end of growth.
 It’s not the period at the end of the sentence.
 It’s not about settling for less than you deserve or lying down and accepting the status quo.